Child Development (CHLD)

 CHLD 68 Introduction to Children With Special Needs

-Typical and atypical characteristics in physical, cognitive, and social-emotional development for those planning to work with children with special needs.
+Typical and atypical characteristics in physical, cognitive, and social-emotional development of children with special needs.
 Topics relevant to the inclusive classroom are examined from a culturally sensitive, family-centered perspective.
-Examines current and historical legal issues, current educational trends, and community resources.
-TB test required for off-campus observations.
+Examines current and historical legal issues, current educational trends, the referral process and community resources.
+TB test and observations required.

 CHLD 69 Early Childhood Development Field Work Seminar